GeorgeTCecil/HostAFan---Snippets/README.md

 ● Implemented responsive components based on design mockups.

 ● Participating in peer code reviews in an agile work environment to ensure high-quality code.

-### Click the link in the about section for a live preview